std::thread::joinable

 Return value

-if the thread object identifies an active thread of execution, false
+true if the thread object identifies an active thread of execution, false otherwise.

 Exceptions